franky-04/franky-04/README.md

 - Organized international events and provided support for Erasmus students
 - Board member and Secretary (Mar 2023 - Aug 2023)

----

-*💡 "Building the future, one line of code at a time" 💡*